SumolX/FlashForge-Hacks/README.md

 # FlashForge-Hacks
 This project contains a set of scripts trying to provide additional features and functionality not implemented by the official firmware.

-1. Adds and SSH `dropbear` service to your printer
+1. Adds `dropbear` SSH service to your printer
 2. Updates the `root` password to `FlashForge`

 # ATTENTION (PROCEED AT YOUR OWN RISK)